hauleth/hauleth/content/post/things-about-elixir-you-probably-will-never-need/index.md

 connection to be used.

-Flame graph showed that almost third of the time is spent on checking out database connections, and most of that time is spent in 2 function calls, both of them are internally `gen_statem` calls and in both most time is spent on sleeping (aka, waiting for reply).
+Flame graph showed that almost third of the time is spent on checking out database connections.
+Most of that time is spent in 2 function calls, both of them are internally `gen_statem` calls and in both most time is spent on sleeping (aka, waiting for reply).

 ![Image showing left-heavy flamegraph of the profiled application](sleep.png)

-Now, this one is hard thing to optimise, as in Elixir there is no mutability (almost, we will get there).
+Now, this is hard thing to optimise, as in Elixir there is no mutability (almost, we will get there).
 This mean that if I want some form of shared queue of processes, then I need to use separate process to keep state of the queue for us, and then do `GenServer` calls to fetch that state.
 What I did in such situation?
 What any unreasonable Elixir developer obsessed with performance would do - NIF[^ets].